robinssq/api-docs/docs/clickmate.rst

    * - url
      - string(2048)
-     - The URL of the target link (must be URL encoded!) *Required* without this, users will see an error page
+     - *Required* The URL of the target link (must be URL encoded!).
+Without this, users will see an error page

    * - article_url
      - string(2048)
-     - The URL of the article your link is coming from (must be URL encoded!). *Optional*
+     - *Required* The canonical URL of the article your link is coming from (must be URL encoded!).

    * - article_name
      - string(100)
-     - The name or title of the article your link is coming from. *Optional* We require either this or `article_url` (or both) to correctly group and monetize links
+     - *Required* The readable name or title of the article your link is coming from (not a numeric identifier).

    * - publisher_slug
      - string(64)
-     - The slug provided by your Narrativ account rep. *Required* Without this we will not know what account to monetize clicks for
+     - *Required* The slug provided by your Narrativ account rep. Without this we will not know what account to monetize clicks for.

    * - exclusive
      - Integer
-     - set this to 1 if you want to ensure that this particular link only goes to the original advertiser *Optional*
+     - *Optional* Set this to 1 if you want to ensure that this particular link only goes to the original retailer.

    * - u1
      - string(2048)
-     - arbitrary tracking parameter that you may apply to links for your own tracking, will be passed to our stats *Optional*
+     - *Optional* Arbitrary tracking parameter that you may apply to links for your own tracking (will be passed to our stats).

 URL Encoding